artdecocode/competent/test/result/make-comps.md

       return
     }
     const parent = el.parentElement
+    if (!parent) {
+      console.warn('Parent of element for component %s with id %s not found', key, id) return
+    }
     const Comp = Components[key]
     if (!Comp) {
       console.warn('Component with key %s was not found.', key)